Significant Business Impact of Lost Documents

 Backup is a Feature not a Solution

 Workers today expect that all their work files are available everywhere and anytime thanks to how they deal with their personal files outside of work.
 The difference at work is the complexity of the work environment combined with the sensitivity of work information that requires an enterprise rather than consumer-grade solution to anywhere, anytime file access and sharing.
-Syncplicity Enterprise file sync and share (EFSS) is the answer to their demands by giving them the functionality they are used to and the security that the company requires.
+Syncplicity by Axway Enterprise file sync and share (EFSS) is the answer to their demands by giving them the functionality they are used to and the security that the company requires.

 Real-time Document Backup and Continuous Availability

 EFSS solutions enable secure backup of desktop files and folders, while providing many complimentary benefits.
 They allow users to access, view, and edit content from any device, whether they are in the office or on the road.
 Knowledge workers continue to work as normal, but with the peace of mind that their documents are automatically backed up in real-time whenever they click “Save.”
 Users can also easily share folders and files with internal and external collaborators.
 Powerful enterprise-grade administration capabilities that enable IT to implement group-based policies can be used to restrict individuals from sharing designated content outside the company.